-ECLF is either registered to sell the Notes or is exempt from registration in those jurisdictions where the Notes are offered by it for sale.
+ECLF is either registered to sell the Notes or is relying on exemptions from registration requirements in those jurisdictions where the Notes are offered by it for sale.
 Certain of ECLF's employees and affiliated persons are authorized to disseminate information about us and the Notes and are registered or exempt from broker-dealer and agent requirements in those jurisdictions where the Notes are offered for sale by ECLF.
 These issuer-agents are employees of ECLF and do not receive a commission or any sales-related compensation above their salary.